FAQs: Personal Statement and Addendums

 There is no page limit, but we generally find 2-4 pages to be sufficient.
 If it is longer, make sure it is absolutely necessary and really interesting.
 We do not have any formatting rules with respect to spacing, font type, font size, or margins.

-• UChicago aims to train well-rounded, critical, and socially conscious thinkers and doers.
-Describe how your background or experiences will contribute to the UChicago Law and Chicago Booth communities.
+- UChicago aims to train well-rounded, critical, and socially conscious thinkers and doers.
+Describe how your background or experiences will contribute to the UChicago Law community.
 Example topics include: lessons you have learned; skillsets you have developed; obstacles you have overcome based on your background or upbringing; or topics you have become passionate about studying in law school based on your lived or educational experiences.

-• Undergraduate and/or Standardized Test Performance: If you do not think that your academic record or standardized test scores accurately reflect your ability to succeed in law school, please tell us why.
+- If you do not think your academic record or standardized test scores accurately reflect your ability to succeed in law school, please tell us why.